Article

 How to Choose the First AI Use Case

-The mid-market companies that thrive in AI implementation aren’t the ones that will implement the fastest.
+The mid-market companies that thrive in AI implementation aren’t the ones that implement the fastest.
 They’re the ones that prepare through visibility, strategy, and a solid data foundation.

 Rather than starting with tools or features, finance leaders should start with a focused set of questions: